 The collected online writings of Joshua Scott Hotchkin.

 I began this website in late 2017 in order to collect my writings from my other other websites, which were costing me too much to upkeep while generating zero revenue from them.
-Those websites are (were):
+Those websites were:

-I also used to be an editor and lead contributor at CopBlock.org (spring 2015-2017), and you can find the material I felt worth salvaging at Abolish the Police.
+I also used to be an editor and lead contributor at CopBlock.org (spring 2015-2017) and Beyond the Badge, and you can find the material I felt worth salvaging at Abolish the Police.

 I also was editor and lead contributor at the now mostly defunct sprout.news, a marijuana themed media project.

-Currently I am contributor at disinfo.com – one of the world wide web’s original counterculture websites.
+I was also a contributor to the now defunct disinfo.com – one of the world wide web’s original counterculture websites.

 I have also contributed to other websites and magazines over the years as a writer and artist, as well as being a solo musician and member of some memorable bands.